elementary/website/docs/installation.md

 Begin with a spare USB flash drive with at least 1 GB of free space.

 You'll also need a small application called UNetbootin.
-To install it in Ubuntu, just <a href="http://appnr.com/install/unetbootin">click this link</a>.
-In OS X you'll have to download it from <a href="http://unetbootin.sourceforge.net/" target="_blank">its website</a> and open the downloaded file to install it.
+To install it, just <a href="http://appnr.com/install/unetbootin">click this link</a>.

-Open UNetbootin from the Dash in Ubuntu or Launchpad in OS X. It will open a window like the one below:
+Open UNetbootin from the Dash.
+It will open a window like the one below:

 Make sure "Diskimage" is selected, and click "&#8230;" to select the ISO that you downloaded previously.
 Unplug all USB memory devices apart from the one you want to use.
 Click "OK" and wait for the process to finish.